kubeshop/monokle/docs/overview.md

 - The Navigator in the center shows all resources found in the current folder or cluster.
 By default it shows all possible Resource sections and subsections - when selecting a folder or cluster only those sections that actually contain any resources will be shown.
-- The Editor section to the right contains editors/views/actions for the currently selected resource or file
+- The Editor section to the right contains editors/views/actions for the currently selected resource or file.

 The top right contains the following buttons